scvalex/ltc/docs/interim.md

 effectively or at all, but for which LTc is designed.
 In this section, we look at what issues arise in each environment, and how they impact communication channels.

+The following issues can usually be alleviated by better communications infrastructure.
+That said, unless an inexpensive instantaneous communication system is discovered, these issues are here to stay, and will only get worse as time goes on and the transferred data increases in size.

 ### Interplanetary Internet